Center for Cancer Research

 - Salary: Commensurate with experience

-REQUIRED SKILLS: The successful candidate must be board certified or eligible in medical oncology or the equivalent.
-Applicants with a strong translational/clinical research background in any women’s malignancies that is novel or complementary to the ongoing work are encouraged to apply.
+REQUIRED SKILLS: The successful candidate must have an M.D., M.D./Ph.D, or equivalent degree, be board certified or eligible in medical oncology or the equivalent, and have a strong record of translational and clinical research accomplishments.
+Candidates trained outside the U.S. will be considered provided they are eligible to be credentialed at the NIH Clinical Center.
 Salary will be commensurate with education and experience.

 About the NCI Center for Cancer Research: